 Interview with Barry Szeto

-A friend reached out the other day.
-I got an email from a local musician, Barry Szeto.
+Today on What On What’s Good with Jovin Tardif, I am here with local musician, Barry Szeto.
 Barry Szeto’s passion for music and singing started when he was 14 performing in a local talent show.
 Barry Szeto is a multi-talented singer.
-At seven years of age he learned to play violin, guitar, and piano.
+At seven years of age, he learned to play violin, guitar, and piano.
 With earphones on, eyes closed, I escape on a small journey.
 I sat down to listen to his new EP ‘Feels’.
 In his first full-length project, Barry in ‘Feels’ reveals his personal feelings about growing up as a young adult.
 Today, we sit down with Barry Szeto to discuss his musical background and his new EP.
 His EP ‘Feels’ will be released on May 26, 2020.

 1. Describe your musical style?